artghieri/Git-and-GitHub-Introduction/README.md

 ---

 ### SETUP & INIT
-**Configuring user information, initializing and cloning repositories.**
+**Configuring user information, initializing and cloning repositories**

 > **Create a new local repository.**